Frequently Asked Questions

 All high school seniors who have applied to the university and who have a minimum high school GPA of 3.7 and

-a 27 ACT score or 1210 SAT score (old scoring) or 1280 SAT score (new scoring).
+a minimum 1250 SAT or 27 ACT score are eligible to compete.
 Students must be able to provide proof that they meet the above requirements in order to register.
+Students who do not meet both of these achievement stadards are not eligible to register and compete in the competition.

 What can I expect at the Competition Day?